bloopybae/obsbot-control-linux/README.md

 ## Contributing

-This is a personal project but contributions are welcome:
 - Bug reports and feature requests: Open an issue
 - Pull requests: Please discuss major changes first
 - Code style: Follow existing Qt/C++ conventions

-## Credits

-- OBSBOT for creating excellent Linux-compatible cameras and providing the SDK
-- Qt Project for the excellent framework
-- Linux community for V4L2 support

 ## License